ratnesh-12/Basics-of-CPP/README.md

 •	The next line cout << "Hello World"; causes the message "Hello World" to be displayed on the screen.
 •	The next line return 0; terminates main( )function and causes it to return the value 0 to the calling process.

 Algorithm for Hello World Program:
-💡 Steps:

 Start

 Include the necessary header file
 Use main() function
 Print "Hello, World!" using cout
 End

 Algorithm for Calculator Program:
 💡 Steps: